uwegeercken/tweakstreet-kuzudb/README.md

 Tweakstreet ETL to load data to Kuzudb

 ## General
 The main fokus is on loading data into Kuzudb using the command client.
-The Tweakstreet ETL tool is used to prepare the geonames.org data, so it can efficiently be loaded into Kuzudb.
+The Tweakstreet ETL tool - https://tweakstreet.io - is used to prepare the https://www.geonames.org data, so it can efficiently be loaded into Kuzudb - https://kuzudb.com.

 From the goenames data following nodes are created:
 - Geoname